deepshig/monitoring-spark/README.md

 The above image summarizes the architecture followed in the project.
 Going by details :

 * The data set from [Congressional Voting Records](https://www.kaggle.com/devvret/congressional-voting-records) is taken.
 It has a total of 17 columns for each row.
-Original dataset has only 435 rows.
+Original dataset has 435 rows.

 * This data is then fed in `data_generator`.
 The aim of this part of the project is to run random queries on out `Congressional Voting Records` data, and fetch results.
 We monitor certain aspects of these results, like the `start_time` for the query, `time_taken` to fetch the results and `no_of_records` fetched for each query, and publish an event in the RabbitMQ.